-As I watched in disbelief, she packed her bags and walked out our front door.
-The rebellion of my high school daughter ended wth her decision to go live with her boyfriend’s family.
+As I watched in disbelief, she packed her bags and walked out of our front door.
+The rebellion of my high school daughter ended with her decision to move in with her boyfriend’s family.

 As a born-again believer in Jesus Christ, I did the only thing I could; I cried out to God.
 My faith journey with the Lord had yielded many answers to prayer.
 Yet, that morning, as I pleaded with God to stop her, He was strangely silent.
 I thought I had enough faith for God to hear and answer this plea.
 But that day turned into the next.
 Days turned into weeks, then months, and she still did not return.

 I began to question my faith.
 If faith “as small as a mustard seed” could move mountains, I concluded that my faith must be pitifully small.
 Ok, God, if I don’t have enough faith, then I am going to cling to hope.
 I hope that you bring my daughter back to us.

 One day in my journal, as I struggled with my faith, I felt the Lord speak to my spirit giving me this acronym for hope:

 Thus began my journey of hope.
 It started with my daughter’s betrayal, continued with my mother’s Alzheimer’s diagnosis, and was challenged again with my sister’s tragic death in a car accident.
 The twists and turns of health issues, marital tensions, and financial pressures complicated this journey even more.
 Would my troubles never end?
 I was beginning to understand how Job felt; not an understanding I ever wanted to identify with.

 As God would plan, this journey lasted longer than I wanted, yet ended in soul-satisfying discoveries and a deeper intimacy with Him.
 As I look back on my experiences that year I realize that God was answering my prayers as He took my year from hell and gave me a year of hope.